Are you planning to visit Sweden, and want to know where to go? Here are 25 amazing places to visit in Sweden!

 Want an authentic Swedish experience?
-Visit Jokkmokk and meet the Sami people, who are the “real Swedes” since they lived here first.
+Visit Jokkmokk and meet the Sami people, one of the indigenous folks here.
 The Sami People have an interesting and beautiful culture.

 Love to conquer mountains?
 Then it would be a no-brainer to go to Kebnekaise, which is the highest mountain in Sweden.